Arrays, Linked Lists, Stacks, and Queues

 An array is the simplest data structure: a contiguous block of memory divided into equal-sized slots, each identified by an integer index.
 Accessing any element by its index takes time, because the memory address can be computed directly: if the array starts at address and each element occupies bytes, then element lives at address .

 This direct addressing makes arrays extremely efficient for random access.
 However, arrays have a fundamental limitation: their size is fixed at creation time.
-If we need to store more elements than the array can hold, we must allocate a new, larger array and copy all existing elements — an operation.
+If we need to store more elements than the array can hold, we must allocate a new, larger array and copy all existing elements, which is an operation.

 Static arrays in TypeScript